 How crocodiles get their scale patterns (Hint: It's unlike other animals)

-MICHEL MILINKOVITCH: I was so surprised by the pattern of very irregular scales on the head of the animal, very different on the left and on the right.
+MICHEL MILINKOVITCH: Just looking at the animal from up close, I was just so surprised by the pattern of very irregular scales on the head of the animal - very different on the left and on the right.
 And also, many of the edges are, like, incomplete.
+And this is so difficult to reconcile with all what we know about the development of feathers, hair and scales in other animals.

-LAMBERT: He was surprised because features like scales, feathers and hair form using basically a shared genetic toolkit that creates evenly spaced units across a body, with each unit turning into a feather, scale or strand of hair.
-But Milinkovitch, with the University of Geneva, couldn't square this regular process with the irregularity he saw on the croc's head.
+LAMBERT: Feathers, hair and scale on other animals all get built using a shared genetic toolkit that scientists understand pretty well.
+This toolkit involves genes that create evenly spaced units across a body - kind of like a polka-dot pattern - with each dot turning into a feather, scale or strand of hair.
+But Milinkovitch, with the University of Geneva, couldn't quite square this regular process with the irregularity he saw.

 MILINKOVITCH: I realized that it looked very much like cracked mud.
 So it looks like it's a mechanical process which is generating this pattern.